 We recognize that there is no such thing as a popular abuse policy.
 By their nature, abuse complaints are unpleasant at best.
 And policy needs to be applied by people, which always complicates matters.
 We have tried to set out clear procedures to minimize and channel the inevitable conflicts.

-The Content and Abuse policy covers procedures, spam and commercial promotion, threatening the technical integrity of the site, copyright, plagiarism, personal information and fannish identities, harassment, illegal and non-fanwork content, and ratings and warnings.
+The Content and Abuse Policy covers procedures, spam and commercial promotion, threatening the technical integrity of the site, copyright, plagiarism, personal information and fannish identities, harassment, illegal and non-fanwork content, and ratings and warnings.
 We have developed a FAQ page to answer additional questions about Content and Abuse (refer to the ToS FAQ).

 The Archive does not prescreen for content.
 Complaints are investigated only when they are submitted through the appropriate channels and with the appropriate information.